 Team 1: Stake of $100 to win $190.91

 Team 2: Stake of $86.78 to win $190.91

 Either way, you will win $190.91 and you have only spent $186.78.
 This ensures a clear profit of $4.14.
 It may not be the largest of profits, but it is guaranteed either way the game goes.

 By eliminating the risk, bankrolls that don’t have much margin for error or sports bettors who have had lousy luck can breathe easy while placing arbitrage bets.
 The small gains produced by arbitrage opportunities can add up quickly and can be used to increase your bet size over time.

 Firstly, to take advantage of Arbing, you must try and search for the right opportunities.
-Bettors need to keep an eye out for arbitrage bets today and free arb bets.
+Bettors need to keep an eye out for arbitrage bets today and useful promotions for arbitrage betting.